Advanced Features

 Below are some valid examples of expressions, each on a separate line:

-pos = 2.5 // Set the note position to 2.5
+pos=2.5 // Set the note position to 2.5

-time = time + 10 // Increase the note time by 10ms (adding delay)
+time=time+10 // Increase the note time by 10ms (adding delay)

-pos = 2 * 2.5 - pos // Mirror the note across the center at position 2.5
+pos=2*2.5-pos // Mirror the note across the center at position 2.5

-time = time / 1.5; len = len / 1.5 // Speed up the chart by a factor of 1.5 (divide note times and HOLD durations by 1.5)
+time=time/1.5;len=len/1.5 // Speed up the chart by a factor of 1.5 (divide all note times and HOLD durations by 1.5)

-a = 20; time = a // Define variable a and assign it to time
+a=20;time=a // Define variable a and assign it to time

-pos = (side == 0) * 2 + (side != 0) * pos // Only changes the position of front notes to 2
+pos=(side==0)*2+(side!=0)*pos // Only change the position of front notes to 2

 All expression evaluations ignore SUB type notes.
 Instead, for HOLD type notes there are special property variables available: